Acrosticc/AcroMod/README.md

 To keep AcroMod's relationship with RLSimulator staff transparent and in good standing, the following policy applies to every feature, present and future:

-* Every feature currently in AcroMod has been shared with and approved by staff.
+* Every feature currently in AcroMod has been shared with and approved by RLSimulator staff.
 * Any new feature added in a future update will only ship once it has received explicit approval from staff.
 * If a feature has **not yet** received approval from all relevant staff members, it will **not** be included in AcroMod — not partially, not silently, not "for now."
 It simply waits until approval is given.
 * This policy exists to protect users of AcroMod, not just the project itself — using an approved tool should never carry uncertainty about its standing.